Skip to main content

 7. File a Beneficial Ownership Information Report

-Finally, you’ll have to file a Beneficial Ownership Information Report with a federal agency known as FinCEN.
-You’ll need to list information about your company’s beneficial owners, and, if your business was formed on or after January 1, 2024, company applicants as well.
-You can file for yourself online or hire us to file the BOI report for you.
+Finally, you’ll be asked to file a Beneficial Ownership Information Report (BOI Report) with a federal agency known as the Financial Crimes Enforcement Network (FinCEN).
+You’ll be asked to list information about your company’s beneficial owners, and, if your business was formed on or after January 1, 2024, company applicants as well.
+You can file for yourself online or hire us to file the BOI Report for you.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.